Short-beaked echidna: Description

 The musculature of the face, jaw and tongue is specialised for feeding.
 The tongue is the animal's sole means of catching prey, and can protrude up to 180 mm outside the snout.
 The snout's shape, resembling a double wedge, gives it a significant mechanical advantage in generating a large moment, so makes it efficient for digging to reach prey or to build a shelter.
 The tongue is sticky because of the presence of glycoprotein-rich mucus, which both lubricates movement in and out of the snout and helps to catch ants and termites, which adhere to it.
 The tongue is protruded by contracting circular muscles that change the shape of the tongue and force it forwards and contracting two genioglossal muscles attached to the caudal end of the tongue and to the mandible.
 The protruded tongue is stiffened by a rapid flow of blood, which allows it to penetrate wood and soil.
 Retraction requires the contraction of two internal longitudinal muscles, known as the sternoglossi.
 When the tongue is retracted, the prey is caught on backward-facing keratinous "teeth", located along the roof of the buccal cavity, allowing the animal both to capture and grind food.
 The tongue moves with great speed, and has been measured to move in and out of the snout 100 times a minute.
 This is partly achieved through the elasticity of the tongue and the conversion of elastic potential energy into kinetic energy.
 The tongue is very flexible, particularly at the end, allowing it to bend in U-turns and catch insects attempting to flee in their labyrinthine nests or mounds.
 The tongue also has an ability to avoid picking up splinters while foraging in logs; the factors behind this ability are unknown.
 It can eat quickly; a specimen of around 3 kg can ingest 200 g of termites in 10 minutes.

 The echidna's stomach is quite different from other mammals.
 It is devoid of secretory glands and has a cornified stratified epithelium, which resembles horny skin.
 Unlike other mammals, which typically have highly acidic stomachs, the echidna has low levels of acidity, almost neutral, with pH in the 6.2–7.4 range.
 The stomach is elastic, and gastric peristalsis grinds soil particulates and shredded insects together.
 Digestion occurs in the small intestine, which is around 3.4 m in length.
-The insect exoskeletons and soil are not digested, being ejected in the waste.
+Insect exoskeletons and soil are not digested, being ejected in the waste.